-Boone is a decidedly white-collar town, with fully 93.67% of the workforce employed in white-collar jobs, well above the national average.
+Boone is a decidedly white-collar town, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Boone is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Boone who work in food service (25.73%), office and administrative support (16.33%), and sales jobs (14.65%).
+There are especially a lot of people living in Boone who work in food service (23.26%), sales jobs (15.14%), and office and administrative support (13.51%).

 For a small town, Boone has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Boone exists, and local transit is helping to meet that need.

-The per capita income in Boone in 2010 was $12,669, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $50,676 for a family of four.
-Boone also has one of the higher rates of people living in poverty in the nation, with 62.50% of its population below the federal poverty line.
+The per capita income in Boone in 2010 was $13,927, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $55,708 for a family of four.
+However, Boone contains both very wealthy and poor people as well.
+Boone also has one of the higher rates of people living in poverty in the nation, with 58.38% of its population below the federal poverty line.

 The people who call Boone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boone include Irish, English, Italian, and Scottish.
+Important ancestries of people in Boone include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Boone is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.